David P. Weber: University teaching

-Weber is a full time faculty member within the University System of Maryland, and is presently a professor of the practice of forensic accounting at Perdue School of Business, Salisbury University.
-In 2017, Weber taught a course on organized crime involvement in white collar crimes and collaborated with Bernard Madoff on University of Maryland's fraud curriculum.
-In 2019, he resigned from University of Maryland after a dispute where he accused a group of Chinese students of cheating and they in turn accused him of racism.
+Weber is a full time faculty member at West Virginia University.
+He previously taught at Salisbury University, University of Maryland Global Campus, and University of Maryland.

-Weber is supervising the students as a special investigator for the Maryland State's Attorney Offices of two counties, and as a Virginia state prosecutor in a neighboring Virginia county.
-In October 2022, it was announced that Weber was awarded a $2.6 million grant by the U.S. Department of Health and Human Services to further the experiential learning program by focusing on elder financial and high-tech crime, through a variety of fraud-fighting interventions.
-One of the interventions being funded is to provide scholarships for students in the fraud program who work on cases, with the aim to increase interest in public service by students at Salisbury University.
+Weber previously supervised students as a special investigator for the Maryland State's Attorney Offices of two counties, and as a Virginia state prosecutor in a neighboring Virginia county.
+In October 2022, it was announced that Weber was awarded a $2.6 million grant by the U.S. Department of Health and Human Services to further the experiential learning program by focusing on elder financial and high-tech crime, through a variety of fraud-fighting interventions, while he was a professor.
+One of the interventions funded was to provide scholarships for students in the fraud program who work on cases, with the aim to increase interest in public service by students.

 In 2024, Weber was named the 2024 Certified Fraud Examiner of the Year by the Association of Certified Fraud Examiners.